AB216C/FastAPI-/READme.md

 - Python library that is used for data modeling,data parsing, and has efficient error handling
 - Pydantics is commonly used as a resource for data validation and how to handle data in fastAPI applications.

+# DATA VALIDATION IN PYTHON

+Using "Path()"

+- Path(gt=0); id intered and is less than zero, the error will be thrown

+Using "Query()"
+- Query(gt=0, lt=6)   --------id intered and is less than zero, the error will be thrown.

+However, this is only used for Filter, search, sort, paginate